The catalytic converter warning light ranks amongst the most misunderstood dashboard indicators that drivers encounter.

 Can I Drive with the Catalytic Converter Light On?

-You can typically continue driving when the catalytic converter light appears, but address it promptly, as the light usually indicates problems with the car’s emissions.
+You can usually keep driving when the catalytic converter light appears.
+However, you should address it promptly, as the light often points to a problem with the car’s emissions.

 However, avoid these driving conditions: